SECU Women’s Recovery Center – Samaritan Colony's Changing Lives Campaign

 With this gift, Samaritan Colony will be able to move forward with the construction of the SECU Women’s Recovery Center.
 The newly constructed, 14-bed facility will be located on our 25-acre campus in Rockingham, North Carolina.

-After 48 years of providing residential treatment services for underserved men struggling with addiction, Samaritan Colony will be expanding our mission to include delivering residential services to women struggling with substance use disorders and histories of trauma.
+After 48 years of providing residential treatment services for underserved men struggling with addiction, Samaritan Colony will be expanding our mission to include delivering residential services to women diagnosed with substance use disorders.

 Our feet have almost touched the ground as we begin working on the next phase of our capital campaign for the SECU Women’s Recovery Center.